MicrosoftDocs/visualstudio-docs/docs/ide/deploy-copilot-using-layouts.md

 - A valid and active GitHub Copilot for Business subscription for the end user whose instance of Visual Studio 2022 you are trying to install the Github Copilot component for.
 [See: Managing access for GitHub Copilot for Business in your organization.](https://docs.github.com/en/copilot/managing-copilot-business/managing-access-for-copilot-business-in-your-organization)

-## Installing GitHub Copilot to Visual Studio instances
+## Installing GitHub Copilot to existing Visual Studio instances

 Options for deploying GitHub Copilot onto client machines depend on how Visual Studio is currently installed on these machines.